andreww5au/PaSD-client/README.md

 port has been forced to turn ON or OFF, overriding the DSON and DSOFF fields.
 The MCCS can't set this field, it is set by the firmware in response to button presses.
-A 10 in this field means that the port has been forced OFF, a 11 to this field means the port has been forced ON, and a 01 means that there is no override, so the DSON and DSOFF field values are used to determine the power state.
+A 10 in this field means that the port has been forced OFF, a 11 to this field means the port has been forced ON, and a 01 means that there was an override, but that MCCS needs to write 0 to the SYS_STATUS register to allow the override to be cleared.
+If both bits are 00, then there is no override, so the DSON and DSOFF field values are used to determine the power state.

 BREAKER: (read/write).
 Contains a 1 if the over-current sense circuit breaker for this port has tripped.
 Writing a 1 to this field will reset the breaker if it has